 Did you even do the Trotternish Loop if you didn’t visit the Old Man of Storr?
 Storr is the gem in Skye’s crown and no visit to the island is complete without it.
 Whilst the landscape can be viewed from the road, it is well worth doing the hike if time allows.

 There are two viewpoints, however, many visitors only trek to the first.
-If you wanted to complete the full hike, you should allow around 2 hours.
+If you wanted to complete the full hike, you should allow around two hours.
 This is Skye’s most popular attraction so bear in mind that the trail can get very crowded.
 If you have a few days on the island, it is worth doing the Storr trek first thing in the morning to avoid the hoards of people.